 Squid Game is the first South Korean drama to top the US Netflix charts and its core message is ‘can l ever repay this debt’, the haunting mantra of modern day late stage capitalism.

 Squid Game’s leading character Seong Gi-Hun problem’s are typical of most people in a society showing the signs of late stage capitalism.

-The leading character Seong Gi-Hun is in debt, troubled and living off his mother’s meagre earnings.
-Gi-Hun is divorced, has a daughter he cannot support and battles with alcoholism and gambling addictions.
-Seong together with hundreds of cash-strapped contestants then accept an invitation to compete in children’s games for a tempting prize (45.6bn Korean won (about R568m), but the stakes are deadly!
+Gi-Hun is in debt, troubled and living off his mother’s meagre earnings.
+He is also divorced, has a daughter he cannot support and battles with alcoholism and gambling addictions.
+Then together with hundreds of cash-strapped contestants He accepta an invitation to compete in children’s games for a tempting prize (45.6bn Korean won (about R568m), but the stakes are deadly!

 The 456 contestants are horrifically introduced to their fate in the first game “Red Light”.
 In this game a giant robot shoots to kill anyone who moves after it shouts, ‘red light!’ an instruction to freeze and not move.